Corporate Governance

 • The Board should be gender diversified.

-The Board has ratified the above guidelines in 2021 and again in 2023 and incorporated them into the Board’s diversity policy, and based on such the Board is of the opinion that its structure and composition, as proposed for election in the upcoming Annual General Meeting in April 24 2023 (the "2023 AGM"), are in line with such policy and duly address the Company's needs and plans.
+The Board has ratified the above guidelines in 2021 and again in 2023 and incorporated them into the Board’s diversity policy, and based on such the Board is of the opinion that its structure and composition are in line with such policy and duly address the Company's needs and plans.

 The Board is of the opinion that its current size is adequate.
 However, the Board may consider the addition of up to two additional directors in the future, optimally with strong technological and/or business development record, taking into account the optimal Board's size on the one hand, and the benefits of diversity and complementary expertise on the Board on the other hand.